 1. Lack of social interaction.
-I have noticed students who are homeschooled struggle socially.
+I have noticed students who are homeschooled sometimes struggle socially.
 The longer they have been homeschooled, the harder it is for them to translate social cues.

 2. Teaching quality.
-Many parents think they are qualified to teach any and all subjects at every level.
+Many parents think they are qualified to teach any and all subjects, at every level.
 Or believe there is a video to teach the material.
 While it is true there is a video, it doesn’t allow for questions, feedback, and individualized reinforcement of the material.

-4. No dances and/or sporting events.
+4. No dances and/or big sporting events.
 Missing out on dances may not be a big deal.
 There is a lot of needless drama and money spent on one night.
 However, it is important to make sure your child is active.

 Playing a team sport not only helps your child get exercise, but it teaches teamwork and social skills.

-Charter, Magnet, or Montessori School Hacks
+What About Charter, Magnet, or Montessori Schools?

 Charter schools are still funded by the government, but they have fewer state laws governing them.
 The reduced legislation allows them more flexibility to be creative in the way they run the school.